zmx0142857/bytes/README.md

 Read & write binary files using js.

-> ⚠ The files contained in `examples` and `cli` folders are for example purposes only, the functions may be imcomplete.
+> ⚠ The files contained in `examples` and `cli` folders are for example purposes only, the functions may be incomplete.